WillUHD/NSUI/README.md

 - NSUI uses SWT and `shell.view.id` as a backend, and leverages the FFM API (Panama) for JIT native window customization.

-It's the only UI builder of its class to have such levels of native, AppKit-level customization over a macOS window in Java (bonus: the API also doesn't suck).
+- It's the only UI builder of its class to have such levels of native, AppKit-level customization over a macOS window in Java (bonus: the API also doesn't suck).

-Cold-start times using Panama is approximately 3X faster than a previous version using JNA (0.7s vs 2.2s).
+- Cold-start times using Panama is approximately 3X faster than a previous version using JNA (0.7s vs 2.2s).

+- Note: `-XstartOnFirstThread` is a required VM argument due to SWT's limitations.

 #